darciopacifico/taskmanager/README.md

 * taskconsumer

 Go application that listen and consumes task messages from Kafka.
-This go app instances could be freely instantiated and gracefully stopped (Ctrl+C Signal, SIGINT etc) at any time.
+This go app instances can be freely instantiated and gracefully stopped (Ctrl+C Signal, SIGINT etc) at any time, **in multiple instances in same or different cluster nodes**.
 The signal to interrupt will make taskconsumer to stop message receiving and wait for current message consumption.

 This app commit the topic/partition offset at every message, before message processing.
 There is no current policy for retry, DLQ etc.